krystalcode/drupal-filecache-fork/README.txt

 Technically, File Cache keeps in filecache-bins file the cache bins that are handled by File Cache.
-When new cache bins are added to filecache-bins, the corresponding database cache database is truncated so that disabling this cache bin forces re-populating of the database cache.
-When cache bins are disabled, the filecache module cron hook detects this case and clears files from the filecache cache bin.
+When new cache bins are added to filecache-bins, both database cache and filecache cache for the cache bin are truncated.
+When filecache is completely disabled and doesn't handle any cache bins, the filecache cron hook detects this situation and removes filecache-bins file.
+This assures that re-enabling filecache will truncate any cache bin at first use.

 * NOT IMPLEMENTED YET: filecache_fast_pagecache